abinashpun/abinashpun.github.io/_portfolio/portfolio-1-GPR.md

 </p>

 # Outlook
 This is work in progress.
-We will be using GreadSearchCV to get the optimize parameter to finalize the GPR model.
+We will be using ``GreadSearchCV`` to get the tune the  hyparameters to finalize the GPR model.
 This method will be used for the analysis of $J/\psi$  from SeaQuest and SpinQuest experiment at Fermilab.

 <!-- # Conclusion